Mobile site load times are becoming increasingly important within Mobile SEO

 It does look like we are going to have to make some changes initially if we want to keep up with Googles faster load time requirements, or until at least we can catch up with the technology with easy, everyday application.

 You can’t argue with the stats.
 Here are the last 7 days from Infobunny

 If you are using WordPress then here are a couple of key plugins that will help you with speed and Mobile SEO.

 The highest rated and most complete WordPress performance plugin.
 Dramatically improve the speed and user experience of your site.
 Add browser, page, object, and database caching as well as minify and content delivery network (CDN) to WordPress.

-Resize, optimize and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!
+Resize, optimise and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the super team at WPMU DEV!

 Now with image resizing!
 Set a max width and height and large images will scale down as they are being compressed.

 The complete WordPress SEO plugin that exists today for WordPress.org users.
-It incorporates everything from a snippet editor and real time page analysis functionality that helps you optimize your pages content, images titles, meta descriptions and more to XML sitemaps, and loads of optimization options in between.
+It incorporates everything from a snippet editor and real-time page analysis functionality that helps you optimise your pages content, images titles, meta descriptions and more to XML sitemaps, and loads of optimisation options in between.